mlde/mlde/DEVELOPMENT.md

 ## Documentation

-- Provide usefull information about building, installation, configuration and usage in a simple way
+- provide usefull information about building, installation, configuration and usage in a simple way
-- Give full docmenation in the readme if possible
+- give full documenation in the readme if possible
-- Avoid scattered documentation
+- avoid scattered documentation